EmoFSM: A Finite State Machine for Emotional Support Conversation: Introduction

-In this paper, we propose a framework called \textbf{Fi}nite \textbf{S}tate \textbf{M}ach\textbf{in}e on \textbf{e}motional \textbf{s}upport conver\textbf{s}ation ({\ModelName}).
-Upon each conversation turn, we allow the LLM to self-generate the emotion, strategy and final utterance.
-We employ ESconv \cite{liu2021ESconv}, an annotated, multi-turn ESC dataset to fine-tune a single-LLM agent.
-The strategic thinking paradigm is bootstrapped during the training, and different state transition tasks are aligned by this multi-task learning.
-Based on comprehensive automatic or human evaluations, we find our {\ModelName} outperforms different baselines, including direct inference, prompt-based, standard fine-tuning, external knowledge incorporated methods, and a combination of them.
-Our key contributions include: \begin{itemize} \item We propose that ESC tasks can be solved by FSM, and define the states as the combination of utterances, seeker's emotion, and supporter's strategy. \item Our methodology utilizes LLM in a multi-hop paradigm, such that trigger the strategic bootstrapping capability which can surpass the golden annotations. \item Thorough experiments verify that our methodology outperforms different prompt, fine-tuning and external knowledge-based baselines, either on similar or much larger sizes. \end{itemize}
+In this paper, we propose a framework called \textbf{emo}tional \textbf{Fi}nite \textbf{S}tate \textbf{M}achine (\textbf{\ModelName}), which applies FSM to emotional support conversations, as shown in Figure \ref{fig:paradigm}.
+Upon each conversation turn, we allow the LLM to self-generate the emotion, strategy, and final utterance.
+We employ ESConv \cite{liu2021ESconv}, an annotated multi-turn ESC dataset to fine-tune the LLM.
+The strategic thinking paradigm is bootstrapped during the training, and the various state transition tasks are jointly optimized through this multitask learning framework.
+Based on comprehensive automatic and human evaluation, we find that our {\ModelName} outperforms different baselines, including direct inference, prompt-based approaches, standard fine-tuning, methods that integrate external knowledge, as well as hybrids of these techniques.
+Our key contributions are as follows: